instant CE certificate!

 For younger clients, having children becomes an issue regarding recovery.
 This is another area where medical technology has strengthened.
 Combined with time, technology can allow the recovered cancer patient to regain their capacity to reproduce.
 Would you agree that time can indeed be one of the most productive healers regarding recovery?
 Clients’ mental edge generally returns to full strength, though not as fast as they sometimes hope.

 As time passed, Tabitha was able to gain more and more perspective on the cancer recovery experience.
 Certain advantages also became apparent to her.
-Tabitha stated, “I feel as if I have a better understanding of what in life is valuable.
+Tabitha stated, "I feel as if I have a better understanding of what in life is valuable.
 I’m better at prioritizing my time to focus on more meaningful activities, and I devote more time to the ones I love and who love me.
-I guess when you look at it like that, I’m blessed with more self knowledge and better decision making skills.”
+I guess when you look at it like that, I’m blessed with more self knowledge and better decision making skills."
 As you can see, for Tabitha, the battle wasn’t just to stay even.
 She got better.
 Think of your Tabitha.
 How might your client cope with recovery?
-Could hearing this track be of assistance?
+Could hearing this section be of assistance?

 QUESTION 14

-Forward to Section 15
+Section 15

 Table of Contents